efdevcon/devcon-website/src/content/pages/en/applications.md

 title: Speaker Applications
 header: Applications
 ---
-Devcon speaker applications are now open and we invite anyone who would like to contribute to submit an application.
-Applications are open to the public, anyone can apply to give a talk.
-Applications were open from June 6 - July 5, and are now closed.
+Devcon speaker applications are now closed.
+Applications were open from June 6 - July 5, and we received over 1200 applications from community members.
+The review of these applications is now under way and applicants will hear back on the status of their application before the end of July.